andrewmcoupe/playwright-component-testing-demo/blog-post.draft.md

 ## 1️⃣ Create a new Vitest React project

-This will scaffold out a new project with the React template - including some `package.json` scripts.
+This will scaffold out a new project with the React TypeScript template.

 ```bash
 pnpm create vite my-app --template react-ts